Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

   * Schwefel, H.P., 1981.
 Numerical optimization of computer models.
 John Wiley & Sons, Inc..

+* Rechenberg, I., 1989.
+Evolution strategy: Nature’s way of optimization.
+In Optimization: Methods and Applications, Possibilities and Limitations (pp. 106-126).
+Springer, Berlin, Heidelberg.

   * Rechenberg, I., 1973.
 Evolutionsstrategie: Optimierung technischer systeme nach prinzipien der biologischen evolution.
 Frommann-Holzboog Verlag, Stuttgart.
 [NOTE that this seminal dissertation was not read directly by us since originally written in German.
 But here we still add it owing to its historically significant contributions to EC/ES.]

 ## Evolutionary Programming (EP)